 Buyer's Edge

-I was thinking about my dear departed dad this Fathers Day morning whilst walking the purebred Tennessee Black Dawg, MacGuyver.
-This just popped into my head during the mile or so walk, and in my head I hear it played on the banjo with a voice like Dougie Maclean's (or mine, which is very different from Dougie's) singing it.
+I was thinking about my dear departed dad this Fathers Day morning while walking the purebred Tennessee Black Dawg, MacGuyver.
+This just popped into my head during the mile or so walk, and in my head I hear it played on the banjo with a voice like Dougie Maclean's (or mine, which is very different from Dougie's ) singing it.
 Searching for a picture, I came up with this great one at The Consumerist website, but I don't have rights to share it but I'll just link to it.
-A great article, too, very much to the point.
+A great article , too, very much to the point.
 I share instead a charcoal sketch I did decades ago from a photo of my dad (that's an Antonin Artaud poem with it--yes I was a poser bohemian).
 I have yet to put a melody to this but it scans pretty nicely, so read it aloud singsong-like, or sing it yourself to a melody you invent.
 I share:

-Daddy sold to country stores
+Daddy sold country stores

 machines to keep things cool,